Maintaining Your Heating System

 Underground pipework from the Energy Centre to our HIU within your property

 Summary of secondary side (Homeowner / Bancon Homes – initial 2 years)

 How can I tell if the problem is with the primary or secondary side?

-Check with this website as we may have announced an emergency or planned outage at the Energy Centre or District Heat Network
+Check the website as we may have announced an emergency or planned outage at the Energy Centre or District Heat Network.

 If you are obtaining hot water in the usual manner, but no heating then it is most likely the secondary side.